(also known as fireflies)

 WHAT DO LIGHTNING BUGS EAT?

 Lightning Bug larvae live on the ground, under bark, and in moist swampy places.
 They eat earthworms, snails and slugs, plus they may scavenge certain small dead animals and other organic material .
 They have been seen following slime trails to their slug and snail victims.
 Lightning Bug larvae, one of which is shown at the right, have sickle-shaped mandibles with which they can inject a kind of chemical that paralyzes their prey and helps digest it.
-Several larvae have been seen attacking large prey together.
+Several larvae have been seen cooperating during attacks on prey.

 Adult Lightning Bugs, who can live for several months, probably feed on plant nectar.
 A few adult Lightning Bug species practice an especially tricky kind of cannibalism.
 Already-mated females emit flashes similar to the female responses to male Lightning Bugs of other species.
 When the male of the other species lands, the female emitting the false flashes pounces on the poor male and eats him!